 Ever since that time I wanted to see Z80 booting up!

-Here comes into play a logic analyzer: with 16 channels and probes that could easily hook to large DIP pins of a Z80 in its socket, I selected data bus (D0-D7), read enable, reset pins and as many address lines as I have probes left.
+Here comes into play a logic analyzer: with 16 channels and probes that could be easily hooked to large DIP pins of a Z80 in its socket, I selected data bus (D0-D7), read enable, reset pins, and as many address lines as I have probes left.

-Since this is so exciting (well, not quite for everyone), let's dissect what's going on in more details.
+Since this is so exciting (well, not quite for everyone), let’s dissect what’s going on in more detail.

 The start of ROM contains these bytes: D3, FD, 01, FF, …